-Flexx Club (Avenida Marques de São Vicente, 1767), Saturday night dancing in Barra Funda; top DJs, shirtless guys, sexy male go-gos.
+Flexx Club (Avenida Marques de São Vicente, 1767), Saturday night house music dances in Barra Funda; top DJs, singer/entertainment, shirtless guys, sexy male go-gos.

 Freedom Club (Largo do Arouche, 6, Republica), gay dance boite, strippers/go-go boys, drag shows, young mixed, mostly male crowd.

 Hot Hot Club (Rua Santo Antônio, 570, Bela Vista), does Gala Gay LGBT party nights from time to time, with blackouts, guest performers, go-go dancers.

 Le Rêve (Rua Marquês de Paranaguá, 329, Consolação), upscale weekend cocktail lounge with dancing, good sound and lights, mixed gay-friendly crowd.

 Lions Night Club (Avenida Brigadeiro Luis Antonio 277, upstairs), opulent gay party bar and trendy dance club at city center; hot guys and great city vistas.